Abby (film): Plot

-Dr. Garrett Williams (William Marshall) explains to his students, "Eshu is the most powerful of all earthly deities.
+Dr. Garrett Williams explains to his students, "Eshu is the most powerful of all earthly deities.
 Eshu is a trickster, creator of whirlwinds... chaos."

 While on an archaeological dig in a cave in Nigeria, Dr. Williams finds a small puzzle box, carved with the symbols of Eshu: the whirlwind, the cock's comb, and the erect phallus.
 When Dr. Williams discovers the mechanism to open the box and unlatches it, a tremendous wind blasts out, knocking Dr. Williams and his men against the cave walls and floor.